 Psychological and physiological approaches to the study of how information from the senses is processed, organized, and interpreted.
 Applied to understanding art and everyday experience.
 Five hrs. lecture, demonstration, and labs.
 Spring and Intersession.
 Prerequisites: PSYC 150/151 and 3 additional credits in Psychology or permission of instructor.

+PSYC 307 Experimental Analysis of Behavior

+4 cr.

-PSYC 307 Experimental Analysis of Behavior 4 cm Research on conditioning with infrahuman subjects.
+Research on conditioning with infrahuman subjects.
 Application of conditioning techniques to the analysis of human behavior.
 Individual projects and labs required.
 Fall.
 Prerequisites: PSYC 150/151 and 3 additional credits in Psychology or permission of instructor.
 PSYC 311 Survey of Research Methods in Psychology 3 cr.
 An overview of non-experimental and experimental research methods used in psychology.
 Focuses on the appreciation and interpretation of research reported in psychology literature.
 Normally 3 hrs. lecture.
 MAY NOT BE USED TO MEET THE RESEARCH METHODS REQUIREMENTS FOR A MAJOR IN PSYCHOLOGY.
 Spring.
 Prerequisites: PSYC 150/151 and 3 additional credits in Psychology or permission of instructor.
+PSYC 325 African American Psychology 3 cr.

+Surveys African American psychology.
+Relevant psychological theory and research presented on a variety of topics including: family and individual relationships, the role of the Black Church, the impact of discrimination and oppression, and racial identity.
+Variable.
+Prerequisites: Psychology 150, and 3 additional credits in psychology or permission of the instructor.
+GEP Group F. PSYC 360 Industrial/Organizational Psychology 3 cr.

-PSYC 360 Industrial/Organizational Psychology 3 of Explores how psychological theory, methods and research are used to help understand, predict and influence people's behavior in the work place.
+Explores how psychological theory, methods and research are used to help understand, predict and influence people's behavior in the work place.
 Considers personnel psychology, organizational psychology and consumer psychology.
 Variable.
 Prerequisite: PSYC 150/151 and 3 additional credits in Psychology or permission of instructor.

+PSYC 385 Group Processes

+3 cr.

-PSYC 385 Group Processes 3 of Study of group processes including power dynamics, curative factors, patterns of member interaction, leadership and stages of group development.
+Study of group processes including power dynamics, curative factors, patterns of member interaction, leadership and stages of group development.
 Variable.
 Prerequisite: Sophomore standing.

+PSYC 386 Drugs and Human Behavior

+3 cr.

-PSYC 386 Drugs and Human Behavior 3 Research and theory concerning psychoactive drugs.
+Research and theory concerning psychoactive drugs.
 Various drug classifications, their biological, psychological and social effects on the human organism and the environment, especially alcohol and other frequently abused drugs.
 Every semester.
 Prerequisites: PSYC 150/151 and 3 additional credits in Psychology or permission of instructor.

+PSYC 387 Addictions Treatment Delivery

+3 cr.

-PSYC 387 Addictions Treatment Delivery 3 Addresses the practice dimensions necessary for addiction counselors.
+Addresses the practice dimensions necessary for addiction counselors.
 Within each dimension, student introduced to the knowledge, skills and attitudes conducive to appropriate addiction service delivery.
 Variable.
 Prerequisites: PSYC 150/151, one 3 credit helping relationships course recommended, or permission of instructor.
-PSYC 388 Treatment Issues and Theory in Addictions 3 cr.

-Practical application of research and theory of addiction counseling.
+208 PSYC 388 Treatment Issues and Theory in Addictions Practical application of research and theory of addiction counseling.
 Overview of treatment related issues, including assessment and diagnosis.
 Variable.
 Prerequisites: PSYC 386, one 3 credit helping relationships course recommended, or permission of instructor.

-PSYC 389 Ethics for the Addiction Counselor
+PSYC 389 Ethics for the Addiction Counselor 1 cr.

-1 cr.

 Addresses legal and ethical considerations for addiction counselors.
 Differences and similarities among addiction and other helping professionals discussed.
 Variable.
 Prerequisites: PSYC 150/151, one 3 credit helping relationships course recommended, or permission of instructor.

-PSYC 404 Psychology of the Exceptional Child

-3 cr.
+PSYC 394 Learning Mentor in Psychology Field Experience 3 cr.
+Supervised opportunity to act as a learning mentor.
+Strategies for assisted learning.
+Repeatable for maximum of 12 credits.
+Only 3 credits may be counted towards psychology major or minor.
+Every semester.
+Prerequisites: PSYC 150/151 and 3 additional credits in psychology; submission of application; departmental approval.
+PSYC 404 Psychology of the Exceptional Child 3 cr.